abibmishaelp/Way2Online_Task/README.md

 # Way2Online_Task
 Assignment for Way2Online with SignUp functionality using Google Token and accessing the user data.

-# Task 1
+Task 1

 Login with google and access user data.(Using Google Tokens).

-# Task 2
+Task 2

-LOgin with google and access user data.(Without Using Google Token).
+Login with google and access user data.(Without Using Google Token).

 ***** How to Run the Application *****